Un-modelled Pioneer 10/11 clock acceleration from the Schwarzschild metric and Flyby energy Increase

-For Pioneer 10 at 20AU, the solar radiation pressure acceleration starts to come below $5\times 10^{-10}m/s^2$, this is where data collection and analysis start, see Fig.6 \cite{anderson2}.
+Pioneer 10 reports a lower acceleration at $a_p =8.09\pm 0.20 \times 10^{-10}ms^{-2}$.
+For Pioneer 10 at 20AU, the solar radiation pressure acceleration starts to come below $5\times 10^{-10}m/s^2$, this is where data collection and analysis start \cite{anderson2}.
 Pioneer 11 data collection and analysis start much sooner in the mission.
-After observing the On-Set of the anomalous acceleration of Pioneer 11, data from Pioneer 10 mission is studied to provide a more complete picture of the anomalous acceleration. \\\\ In addition, there are special features in the acceleration data which provide useful constraints on the origins of anomaly.
-A) From Fig. 7 of \cite{anderson2} one notes that the unmodelled acceleration for Pioneer 11 has a "On-Set" behaviour near Saturn at 9.38 AU.
-(This Onset behaviour is in itself a topic of investigation\cite{nieto}-\cite{iorio2}.)
-B) There is also a nearly annual oscillation with amplitude of $0.215\pm 10^{-10}m/s^2$ (subsection IX.
-C in \cite{anderson2} and subsection 2.2 in \cite{anderson5}) most probably due to earth's orbiting around the Sun. \\\\ Because of the large thermal source (up to 2KW) in the spacecraft's equipment compartment, an asymmetrical thermal radiation of 65W away from the sun direction will be able to explain the observed acceleration.
-In \cite{turyshev}, the authors can account for upto $80\%$ of the acceleration, using a model of the recoil force associated with emission of thermal radiation off the space-craft.
-There are however reservations about the size of contributions of the thermal recoil force \cite{anderson5} .
-Also the thermal radiation pressure does not seem to address directly the concern of the Pioneer 11 " On-Set" behaviour near Saturn.
-Thus there remains a serious interest to find a non-thermal source which can provide a similar order of magnitude acceleration as that of the $a_p$ in Eq.(\ref{ap}) .\\\\ From \cite{anderson2} when a planet experiences a small, anomalous, radial acceleration $a_p$, its orbital radius $r_p$ is perturbed by an amount
+After observing the On-Set of the anomalous acceleration of Pioneer 11, data from the Pioneer 10 mission is studied to provide a more complete picture of this acceleration. \\\\ Special features in the acceleration data also provide useful constraints on the origin of anomaly.
+Firstly, the unmodelled acceleration for Pioneer 11 has an "On-Set" behaviour near Saturn at 9.38 AU \cite{anderson2}.
+(This On-set behaviour is a topic of investigation \cite{nieto}-\cite{iorio2}.)
+Secondly, there is a nearly annual oscillation with an amplitude of $0.215(\pm 0.022) \times 10^{-10}m/s^2$ (subsection IX.
+C in \cite{anderson2}) which is believed to be due to the Earth's orbiting around the Sun. \\\\ In \cite{turyshev}, the authors can account for upto $80\%$ of the anomalous acceleration by a thermal emission term in the line of sight acceleration of the space-craft, which decays exponentially.
+They further suggest that there is enough uncertainty $(\pm 20\%)$ in the inference of thermal emission so that the anomalous acceleration is argued to be fully modelled.
+There are however serious reservations about the size of contributions of the thermal recoil force.
+In \cite{anderson5}, with a simplified space-craft model, Feldman and Andersion find that a $60\%$ contribution from thermal emission is already at high sigma level.
+Also the thermal radiation pressure does not seem to address directly the Pioneer 10 On-Set behaviour.
+Given the continuous growth in solar system explorations, there remain serious interests to find a non-thermal source which can model up to $40\%$ of the acceleration $a_p$ in Eq.(\ref{ap}) .\\\\ From \cite{anderson2} when a planet experiences a small, anomalous, radial acceleration $a_p$, its orbital radius $r_p$ is perturbed by an amount